loganthorneloe/ml-road-map/README.md

-# A Roadmap to Learning Machine Learning
+# A Roadmap to Machine Learning

 There are many high-quality machine learning resources on the internet, but the field is complex and growing so quickly it requires a resource just to navigate those resources.
 That's what this guide is mean to be.